parth167/01_seo_refactor/README.md

 1. change in css code use nav in place of div in some area
 1. changes in image scr file work proper
+1. there are many repeat css on style .css so modifie changes there